fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 Vec3 reflectDir = perturbDirection(idealReflectDir, material.roughness);
 ```

-Some results with different roughness values:
+Some results with different roughness values for the scene cornellbox_brushed_metal:

-[ÖRNEK ROUGHNESS GÖRSELLERİ]
+[roughness5left15right ve diff hali]

+And difference between roughness 5 and 15:

+[roughness5left15right diff hali]

 ### Outputs
 Chinese dragon still produces wrong results (which is strange with multisampling, it should have improved a little bit), therefore focusing_dragons scene is also affected.
 Also I encountered with a strange black screen render issue on cornellbox_boxes_dynamic scene.
 It is fixed when I turned off the BVH acceleration structure.
 I suspect there is a bug in my BVH construction code that causes this issue.
 To investigate this issue later on, I added a line that uses BVH on larger models only (more than 300 triangles), then I was rendering the other scenes, I realized that mirror reflection from the scene metal_glass_plates changed.
 I again tested with and without BVH, and confirmed that with BVH, reflections were correct but without BVH, reflections were wrong.
 Then I rechecked my brute force mesh intersection code and found a bug in the reflection calculation.